vdbg/hubibot/README.md

-# Telegram robot for Hubitat
+# HomeBot: Telegram robot for Hubitat

 This script enables a [Telegram](https://telegram.org/) bot to handle commands against devices managed by a [Hubitat](https://hubitat.com/) hub.